peer-open-source/xara-docs/source/user/manual/model/pattern.rst

 The command has the following form:

-.. function:: pattern patternType? arg1? arg2? ...
+.. function:: pattern type? arg1? arg2? ...

 .. csv-table::
    :header: "Argument", "Type", "Description"
    :widths: 10, 10, 40

-   $patternType, |string|, pattern type
+   $type, |string|, pattern type
    $eleTag,  |integer|,  unique epattern tag.
    $args, |list|,  a list of args

-The type of pattern created and the additional arguments required depends on the patternType? provided in the command.
-The following contain information about patternType? and the additional args required for each of the available pattern types:
+The type of pattern created and the additional arguments required depends on the ``type`` provided in the command.
+The following contain information about ``type`` and the additional args required for each of the available pattern types:

 .. figure:: figures/OpenSeesLoads.png